rehanga937/transaction_streaming_etl_and_visualization/README.md

 > [!NOTE]
 > For the purpose of this demo, the transactions with very high amounts will be flagged, with the intention of simulating how real banks would manually review such transactions.

-Running this simulation on my laptop yielded upwards of 20,000 transactions per second (~10 MB of data per minute without counting replication and partitioning within the Kafka cluster).
+Running this simulation on my laptop yielded upwards of 20,000 transactions per second (72 million transactions per hour) (~10 MB of data per minute without counting replication and partitioning within the Kafka cluster).
+Since this demo is setup to run on personal computers, the production rate will depend greatly on the hardware and its usage.
 An example transaction:
 ```json
 {